JaimeStill/JaimeStill/README.md

 # Hi, I'm Jaime

-GitHub is where I primarily store the research I conduct, as well as the resources that I create, to facilitate my work on non-internet-facing networks.
+My personal GitHub is primarily for conducting research and capturing different ideas for later reference.
+All of my production work lives in private, inaccessible repositories and are not public facing.

 Currently working on: